FINANCIAL AID POLICIES HANDBOOK

 - Maintaining satisfactory academic progress as described in the Colorado College Catalog of Courses under Academic Policies, as listed in this handbook, and as judged by the Dean’s Advisory Committee.

 - Maintaining satisfactory progress toward a bachelor’s degree as defined elsewhere in this handbook.
-Aid is normally available for eight semesters or through a semester in which 32 units of credit are completed, whichever comes first.
-Appeals to extend eligibility beyond this period should be submitted to the director of financial aid.
+Aid is normally available for eight semesters.
+Appeals to extend eligibility beyond this period should be submitted to the Appeals Committee.

 - Notifying the financial aid office immediately of receipt of other assistance or changes in financial situation during the academic year.

 - Notifying the financial aid office of changes in marital, enrollment, and/or housing status.